RESTORING THE BODY’S ENERGY

 High levels of toxic metals are common today, due to contamination of the air, water and food, and in some cases due to occupational exposure.
 In addition, many children are born with high levels of toxic metals passed on from their mothers through the placenta.

-Scientific nutritional balancing programs and detoxification with sauna therapy and coffee enemas, primarily, will slowly, safely and gently in most cases remove about two dozen toxic metals from everywhere in the body.
+Toxic metal removal.
+The development program, including detoxification procedures with red lamp sauna therapy, coffee enemas and the other procedures, will slowly, safely and gently, in most cases, remove about two dozen toxic metals from everywhere in the body.
 To read much more about these, please read Toxic Metals on this site.

-For example, I do not use and do not like chelators or chelation therapy of any kind, even natural chelation therapy.
-I find it is very rarely needed.
-Click here to read more about Chelation.
+We do not need or recommend chelators or chelation therapy of any kind, even natural chelation therapy.
+This is very important for development.
+For details, read Chelation.